Ryneldi Becenti: College

 Becenti was an All-Pac 10 First Team selection in both her seasons at Arizona State University, and a two-time honorable mention All-America honoree.
 She also turned out for the US at the 1993 World University Games in Buffalo, New York, where her team won the bronze medal.

 Professional career

 In 1995, Becenti was playing professional basketball in Sweden.
 She also played in Greece and, briefly, Turkey.
 She was the first Native American woman to play professional basketball for a foreign nation.
 In 1997, she signed with the Phoenix Mercury in the WNBA as a free agent and played in their inaugural season.
 In 1998, she was drafted by the Chicago Condors in the American Basketball League.

 Honors

-In 1996, she became the first and only female basketball player to be inducted into the American Indian Athletic Hall of Fame.
+In 1996, she became the first female basketball player to be inducted into the American Indian Athletic Hall of Fame.

 in 2013, she was the first women's basketball player to have her jersey (No. 21) retired by ASU.

+In 2023, she was inducted into the North American Indigenous Athletics Hall of Fame.